Internal Dispute Resolution Procedure (IDRP) Guide

 Informal enquiry

-Many issues are caused by misunderstandings, incorrect information or human error.
+Many problems are caused by misunderstandings, incorrect information or human error.
 In most cases, these can be quickly corrected or explained by contacting the person who has made the decision you are disputing.
 Their contact details will be on the communication you have received.

 If the decision has been made by the North Yorkshire Pension Fund, please telephone 01609 536335 or email pensions@northyorks.gov.uk quoting your name, date of birth, National Insurance number and a brief description of the problem.
 We will try to deal with the problem as quickly and simply as possible.